Has mindfulness transformed your life in a positive way and are you looking for ways to deepen the practice and pass it on to others?

 Giving your pilot training

-At the end or after year 2 -training, the participant is required to give a (pilot) training, which he/she organises him/herself and on which he/she also writes a reflection report.
+At the end of the training, the participant is required to give a (pilot) training, which he/she organises him/herself and on which he/she also writes a reflection report.
 Supervision starts in conjunction with this training.
 During the year, instructions will be given on how to organise such training and on the requirements for the material which needs to be submitted.

 Price for the Mindfulness Teacher Training - Advanced Programme